komalsdagde/document_viewer/README.md

 # Introduction

 A Flutter package which allows you to view any document format for Android.
-This package is currently in development phase and should not be used for production apps.

 ## Supported platforms
 - Android